 If your bowel habits are not regular, you may become constipated.
 As the stool backs up in your bowels, this could put pressure on your bladder, causing the irritating urge to urinate.

 If you have a tendency to be constipated, here are some tips you may want to try to avoid it:

 · Increase your fiber intake.
-Foods such as whole wheat bread and pasta, bran, oatmeal, legumes, fruit (mostly with skin), and potatoes (with skin) are examples of foods that are higher in fiber.
-Be sure to be mindful of your overall carb intake, though.
+Foods such as whole-wheat bread and pasta, bran, oatmeal, legumes, fruit (mostly with skin), and potatoes (with skin) are examples of foods that are higher in fiber.
+Be sure to be mindful of your overall carbohydrate intake, though.

 · Drink fluids.
 Drinking enough water and other fluids helps keep your stool soft enough to pass through your system.